 Heat Notes: Bryant, Love, Little, Smith, Quinn

-The Heat made a notable investment in the backup center position this offseason, committing two years to 36-year-old Kevin Love and bringing back Thomas Bryant despite already having signed Love and drafting Kel’el Ware 15th overall.
+The Heat invested in the backup center position this offseason, committing two years to 36-year-old Kevin Love and bringing back free agent big man Thomas Bryant despite already having signed Love and drafting Kel’el Ware 15th overall.

-Bryant’s decision in particular came under a microscope, Barry Jackson of the Miami Herald writes, as it was assumed that he was asked to opt out of the contract that would have paid him $2.8MM with a promise that he could come back at the same amount if no other offers materialized elsewhere.
+Bryant’s decision in particular came under a microscope, Barry Jackson of the Miami Herald writes, as it was assumed that he was asked to opt out of his previous contract that would have paid him $2.8MM with a promise that he could come back on a new minimum deal if no other offers materialized elsewhere.

-Bryant did re-sign for $2.8MM, but it actually saved the Heat $700K, Jackson explains.
-Salaries on one-year contracts count at the two-year minimum of $2.1MM.
-If he didn’t, that $700K additional charge would have applied.
-However, according to Jackson, Bryant denies that there was ever such an understanding between him and the Heat.
+Bryant will receive a similar salary on his new deal (approximately $2.8MM), but it actually saved the Heat $700K, Jackson explains.
+Salaries on one-year contracts count at the two-year minimum of $2.1MM for cap purposes.
+If he had simply picked up his player option, that $700K additional charge would have applied.
+However, while Bryant said the Heat gave him a deadline to make his free agent decision by, he denies that there was ever such an understanding between him and the team.

-I know it seemed that way but it wasn’t the case at all,” Bryant said.
-“They basically said: ‘we know you have options and we want you to be able to look at those.’
-They said ‘we would love to have you back here and from the top down, everybody loves what you’ve done here and see the work you put in and everyone wants you around.’
+I know it seemed that way but it wasn’t the case at all,” Bryant said, per Jackson.
+“They basically said: ‘We know you have options and we want you to be able to look at those.’
+They said, ‘We would love to have you back here and from the top down, everybody loves what you’ve done here and see the work you put in and everyone wants you around.’
 But there wasn’t any promise they would re-sign me.

 That first option is interesting, because at the time of signing the contract, Miami hadn’t re-signed Haywood Highsmith or added Nassir Little.
 That would have left them with Jaime Jaquez and rookie two-way forward Keshad Johnson as their only real wing defenders.
-In other words, Miami seems ready to trust all players with large roles this coming year.
+In other words, Miami seems ready to trust some of its returning players with large roles this coming year.

 We have more on the Heat:

-• As for bringing back Love, Jackson writes in the same piece that the Heat didn’t feel like his age has caused a decrease in his skill.
+• As for bringing back Love, Jackson writes in the same piece that the Heat didn’t feel like skill has declined as he enters his late 30s (he turned 36 last month).
 They believe his two-year, $8MM valuation is correct.
-Love said his goal is to reach 20 years in the NBA, which would take him two years beyond what he is already signed to.
+Love said his goal is to reach 20 years in the NBA, which would take him two years beyond his current contract.
 “I feel really good, fresh, fleet of foot,” Love said.
-“I don’t feel I’m necessarily in the UD [Udonis Haslem mentorship] role, where he was late in his career.
+“I don’t feel I’m necessarily in the [Udonis Haslem mentorship] role, where he was late in his career.

 • Chris Quinn earned a promotion from assistant coach to associate head coach this offseason, Chiang writes in another story.
 Head coach Erik Spoelstra said the promotion is more of a formality than anything, but the Heat wanted to reward someone who has been instrumental to their successful development system and who has earned several head-coaching interviews across the league over the years.
 “It means a lot,” Quinn said.
 “Obviously, the title is one thing.
 But the responsibility that comes along with it. … It’s a huge responsibility for me to keep moving in the right direction.”